ravi-s/RateStartup/Requirements/Business_Solution.md

 12. How much will customers pay?
 13. What are the customer metrics to help you if you are on the right direction?
 14. Why would customers not buy?

+## Business Model
+- Is your model product-based or service-based?